parallaxsecond/parsec-book/src/parsec_service/adding_provider.md

 Each provider must offer a description of itself in the shape of a [`ProviderInfo`](https://github.com/parallaxsecond/parsec-interface-rs/blob/master/src/operations/list_providers.rs) value, by implementing the `describe` method.
 The UUID identifying the provider is developer-generated and should not clash with existing providers.
 This process also requires the new provider to be added to the [`ProviderID`](https://github.com/parallaxsecond/parsec-interface-rs/blob/master/src/requests/mod.rs) enum.

 Lots of care must be taken when implementing operations that the inputs and outputs are in the correct format, especially in the case of byte arrays.
-Detailed description of all input and output can be found in the [operations documentation](../parsec/operations/README.md).
+Detailed description of all input and output can be found in the [operations documentation](../parsec_client/operations/README.md).

+A helpful utility that the Parsec service offers to providers is the use of key ID managers.
+These allow the provider to persist mappings between key names and key handles or material and is generally needed since providers are expected to support UTF-8 encoded strings as key names.